 MPA 871 - Public Personnel Management is a course that exposes students to the theories of personnel management and applies them to the public sector.
-Where theories in the strict sense of the concept do not exist, the course defines concepts, e.g. refinement, job specifications, compensation, etc. as they are available in personnel management literature and states how those are applied in the Nigerian Public Sector.
-The titles of the twenty-three study units in four modules are shown herein below.
+Where theories in the strict sense of the concept do not exist, the course defines concepts, e.g. refinement, job specifications, compensation, etc as they are available in personnel management literature and states how those are applied in the Nigerian Public Sector.